 On a side note:

-I have met seniors who choose to intentionally live at a level of abject poverty for the sole reason to leave their children an asset upon their death.
+I have met seniors who intentionally choose to live in abject poverty with the sole reason being to leave their children an asset upon their death.
 This truly blows me away and I have much to say on the matter and I won’t mince words.

 To the kids: This really does happen and most of the time the family is clueless.
 When the family is aware of this sacrifice and they do nothing about it because they are looking forward to an inheritance, then SHAME ON THEM.
-(Sadly, I see this occur more than I once expected.)
-So, when I see a senior (usually Mom) that chooses to leave a “legacy” for her children, the vast majority of the time she is from the War Generation and was young during the Great Depression.
-There is a huge difference between the War Generation and the Baby Boomers in how they view money.
-Talk to your mother and explain to her that you really are fine and that her health, safety and comfort are important to you.
+(Sadly, I see this occur more often than I once expected.)
+So, when I see a senior (usually Mom) that chooses to leave a “legacy” for her children, the vast majority of the time she is from the “Greatest Generation” and was young during the Great Depression.
+Psychologically, there is an ocean of difference between the Greatest Generation and the Baby Boomers with respect to how they view money.
+Please, talk to your mother and explain to her that you really are fine and that her health, safety and comfort are important to you.

 Reverse Mortgages are Complicated: They are not meant to be complicated… they are just different so it seems complicated.
 Comparing HECM’s to Conventional mortgages are like comparing apples and bananas.
 They’re both fruit, but very different.